NibtahilNafees/PyTorch-Model-for-Sentence-level-Multimodal-Sentiment-Analysis/README.md

 **Results:**

-Compute metrics like accuracy, confusion matrix, and F1-score.
+1.Compute metrics like accuracy, confusion matrix, and F1-score.